« Luke 3:23-38 | Main | Luke 4:14-15 »

 The Lust of the Eyes (4:5-8)

 4:5.
 The implied response of Jesus to the first temptation was that God had promised Jesus would be the Messiah, not only for Israel, but for the whole world.
 Since God’s promises could be trusted, God would not let Jesus starve in the wilderness.
 The second temptation of the devil builds upon these Messianic promises.
 The devil recognizes that Jesus is to be the Messiah, the Son of God (cf. 4:3), and seeing now that Jesus wants to follow the promises of God, takes Jesus up on a high mountain for the next temptation.
-The text does not indicate which mountain this was, though some believe it was not a literal, physical mountain, since from it, Jesus was shown the entire earth, and no mountain affords that kind of view.
+High mountains were thought to be places one could meet with the gods.
+This is why shrines and temples were often built on top of mountains (cf. Psa 121:1).
+The text does not indicate which mountain this was, though some believe it was not a literal, physical mountain, since from it, Jesus was shown the entire earth, and no mountain affords that kind of view (cf. Evans 2003:86).
 However, it seems more likely that the mountain was a physical, earthly mountain, and while there, Jesus was given a vision of all the kingdoms of the earth.
 This also fits better with the growing imagery of Jesus being a prophet like Moses (and Elijah) who went up on a mountain to receive revelation and direction from God.
-High mountains were thought to be places one could meet with the gods.
-This is why shrines and temples were often built on top of mountains (cf. Psa 121:1).
+Edersheim says that Moses, Elijah, and the Messiah mark the three stages of the history of the covenant:

 While on the mountain, the devil tempts Jesus with the second temptation: the lust of the eyes.
 The devil showed Jesus all the kingdoms of the world.
 There is some question as to whether Satan showed Jesus all the kingdoms of the entire world or just those of the known world.
+The term used forworld is oikoumenes and refers more the inhabited world, or known world, than to all the world (which would be kosmos as in Matt 4:8).
 Also, is Satan offering all the kingdoms throughout time, or just those in existence at that time?
 The phrase in a moment of time may refer to the latter, since it could also be translated “at that moment of time.”
 Otherwise, it is hard to discern the reason for showing Jesus all the kingdoms of the world in a single instant.
+There may also be an allusion here to when God takes Moses to a high mountain to show him the length and breadth of the Promised Land which the people will inherit, but Moses himself will not be able to enter because of his sin (cf. Deut 34:1-4).

 It is possible that there is a parallel here between what the devil offers Jesus, and what God offers to Moses on Mount Sinai after the people of Israel began to worship other gods (Exod 32:10).
 God tells Moses that due to the idolatry of the Israelites, God was going to wipe them out, and start over with Moses.
 Moses declines the offer, and instead, intercedes with God on behalf of the idolatrous Israelites.
 Jesus knows, as did Moses, that by putting his own desires first, He would be destroying the lives of countless multitudes.